 The Oldest Tree in the World

-The Bristlecone pines’ success in living a long life can be contributed to the harsh conditions it lives in.
-Very cold temperatures associated with high winds, in addition to a slow growth rate, create dense wood, meaning some years they grow so slowly, they don’t add a ring of growth.
-Due to the slow growth and dense wood, the Bristlecone pine is resistant to insects, fungi, rot, and erosion.
-The lack of vegetation where they grow make Bristlecone pines rarely affected by wildfires.
+The bristlecone pine’s success in living a long life can be attributed to the harsh conditions it lives in.
+Very cold temperatures associated with high winds, in addition to a slow growth rate, create dense wood.
+This means some years they grow so slowly, they don’t add a ring of growth.
+Due to the slow growth and dense wood, the bristlecone pine is resistant to insects, fungi, rot, and erosion.
+The lack of vegetation where they grow make bristlecone pines rarely affected by wildfires.
 These slow-growing trees can reach a height of 50 feet and a trunk diameter of 154 inches.

 Even the needles on these fascinating trees live up to 30 years long.
-This allows the trees to conserve more energy by not having to reproduce new ones.
-It takes about two years for the Bristlecone pine cone to reach maturity, which is unique amongst trees in the conifer family.
-The Bristlecone pine gets its name from the cones whose scales appear to have a claw-like bristle.
+This allows the trees to conserve energy by not having to reproduce new ones.
+It takes about two years for the bristlecone pine cone to reach maturity, which is unique amongst trees in the conifer family.
+The bristlecone pine gets its name from the cones whose scales appear to have a claw-like bristle.

-My biggest question when learning about the Bristlecone pine and its exceptionally long life is how someone determined that this tree was the oldest tree in the first place.
+My biggest question when learning about the bristlecone pine and its exceptionally long life is how someone determined that this tree was the oldest tree in the first place.
 The easiest way to determine the age of a tree is through dendrochronology.
 Dendrochronology is the science of dating tree rings, a practice that has been used for about 500 years.
-The easiest way of determining the age of a tree is to cut it down near the base to count its rings.
-But of course no one wants to cut down a tree that is possibly thousands of years old.
+One way to determine the age of a tree is to cut it down near the base to count its rings, but of course no one wants to cut down a tree that is possibly thousands of years old!
 So what else can be done to determine the age of a tree?